fannyjson/zooplankton/README.md

 This is the GitHub page for my master project "Using metabarcoding data to elucidate spatiotemporal distribution patterns of zooplankton in the Baltic Sea area", where I explore metabarcoding and microscopy data from the Swedish marine monitoring program.

-The code is organised according to following steps:

 1. "pre_processing.R" - This file is pre-processing of the metabarcoding data and the code is a modified pipeline from The Environmental Genomics group.
 The output files are used in the following steps.